 - Our collaborative efforts have paid off!
 Enfleurage will no longer be selling rosewood (Aniba rosaeodora) oil, or using it in any of their blends.
 Their source was unable to provide authentic documents (i.e. CITES permit) ensuring ethical sourcing and legal trade of the oil.
 Thank you, Enfleurage for demonstrating your commitment to ethically-sourced oils and helping to protect endangered essential oil-bearing plants.
 Read more here

-- Kelly will return to Peru in 2021 if it is safe to do so to continue her work on the endangered essential oil-bearing tree (Aniba rosaeodora).
+- Kelly will return to Peru in 2022 to continue her work on the endangered essential oil-bearing tree (Aniba rosaeodora).

 Kelly M. Ablard is a writer, instructor, independent researcher, certified aromatherapist, and she holds a Doctorate in Biology.
 Her work has taken her worldwide where she has learned about medicinal uses of plants and the vital role that chemical communication plays in the natural world.
 She was the first to create an educational program on urban sustainable agriculture in downtown Vancouver, B.C., and is the founder of the VCC Urban Apothecary Learning Garden, a community-built garden of 50+ aromatic medicinal plants designed to support education about aromatherapy, the chemistry of aromatic medicinal plants, and for learning about the many uses of traditional medicine.
 Read more about Kelly here.